devutkarsh/blog.github.io/content/post/getting-started-with-kubernetes-manifests.md

 ```
 You can further run  **describe** commands on your resources to understand more on what's happening by running - ```kubectl describe pod s3-streamer-78779d7c85-j7clz```

-> What's important to note here is that there can be multiple pods running for the same deployment based on the replica count set, comes handy in case of load distribution and canary deployments.
+> What's important to note here is that there can be multiple pods running for the same deployment based on the replica count set, which comes in handy in the case of load distribution and canary deployments.
 > Also, another important point to note down here is that this application running on port 9999 is just like a black box and has no cluster endpoint assigned to it.
 So it will not be accessible over the network, but can only be accessed by port-forwarding the pod or deployment directly as of now.
-Each pod will have it's own random IP which we can't guess because pods are volatile.
+Each pod will have its random IP which we can't guess because pods are volatile.

 ### What is a Service?
-As stated in the note above that the deployed pods will not be accessible over cluster network because they have no known IP assigned (but some random IP's based on your cluster CIDR block).
-This is exactly the problem that a service sovles for you.
-It assigns a specific cluster DNS endpoint to your deployment and then all the pods that are running for that particular deployment are load balanced under a single DNS name in a round robin fashion.
-This all networking is taken care by ```kube-proxy``` agent on your cluster.
+As stated in the note above that the deployed pods will not be accessible over the cluster network because they have no known IP assigned (but some random IPs based on your cluster CIDR block).
+This is exactly the problem that a service solves for you.
+It assigns a specific cluster DNS endpoint to your deployment and then all the pods that are running for that particular deployment are load-balanced under a single DNS name in a round-robin fashion.
+This all networking is taken care of by ```kube-proxy``` agent on your cluster.

 ```service.yaml
 apiVersion: v1